BabakHemmatian/Gay_Marriage_Corpus_Study/README.md

 #### Brown University, Department of Cognitive, Linguistic and Psychological Sciences

 ### Citation
 Hemmatian, B., Sloman, S.J., Cohen Priva, U., & Sloman, S.A. (in press).
-Think of the consequences: A decade of discourse about same-sex marriage.
-Behavior Research Methods.
+Think of the consequences: A decade of discourse about same-sex marriage. *Behavior Research Methods*.

 ### Outline